 Please call us on 020 3848 9434 or complete the form below and we will get in touch with you.

-Introducing Women’s Health Physiotherapy (and everything you ever need to know about Pelvic Floor Dysfunction) – Part 3 of 4
+Introducing Pelvic Health Physiotherapy (and everything you ever need to know about Pelvic Floor Dysfunction) – Part 3 of 4

-In the first of this series of Women’s Health articles, Beyond Health client Jill challenged Clare Pacey as to why Women’s Health Physiotherapy has such a low profile in the United Kingdom compared to its French neighbours.
+In the first of this series of Women’s Health articles, LETO client Jill questioned why Pelvic Health Physiotherapy has such a low profile in the United Kingdom compared to its French neighbours.

 In France the government provides all women with la rééducation périnéale — up to 20 sessions of therapy to restore the postnatal pelvic floor and retrain the abdominal muscles following the birth of a child.
 Here in the United Kingdom a woman attends her six-week postpartum check-up with her GP and, if nothing is seriously wrong, is reminded to do her Kegel exercises (if she is lucky!), cleared to have sex again, and sent on her way.